-Filters can help you place limits on how people in your household can use Google Home.
+Filters can help you place limits on how people in your household can use your Google Nest or Home speaker or display.
 You can use Filters to do things like block access to music with explicit lyrics, or define which video services are enabled.

 Set up Filters

-Note: If you’ve never set up Filters and/or Downtime before, please see Set up Digital Wellbeing.
+If you’ve never set up Filters and/or Downtime before, learn how to set up Digital Wellbeing.

-Note: Only the person who set up the Google Home device can set up and manage Digital Wellbeing.
+Note: Only the person who set up the Google Nest or Home device can set up and manage Digital Wellbeing.

 - Open the Google Home app .

-- Note: You can tap Skip to skip setting up filters.
-You can always come back to set up filters later.
+- Note: To skip set up Filters, tap Skip.
+You can always come back to set this up later.

-Everyone - Filters apply to everyone using your Google Home.
+- Everyone - Filters apply to everyone who uses your speaker or display.

-- Additional controls - Choose whether you’d like to block any of the following set of features on Google Home.
+- Additional controls - Choose whether you’d like to block any of the following set of features on your speaker or display:

-- Calls & messages - Block calls and messages through Google Home.
+- Calls and messages - Block calls and messages through your speaker or display.

 - Assistant answers - Limit Assistant answers to basic subjects like weather.